 4. Breed

-If you’ve owned several cats throughout your lifetime, you know every breed is different.
-Not only do they have their own look, but they also have their own personalities.
-According to the breed of cat you own, your kitty may not be into playing as much.
-This doesn’t mean anything is wrong, but they still need activity and exercise.
-Always try to engage your kitty and get them to exercise to keep them healthy.
+If you’ve owned several purebred cats throughout your lifetime, you know every breed is different.
+Not only do they have their look, but they also have their personalities.
+Some cat breeds are known for being lazier and chilled and they may not be into playing as much; for example, Persians, Ragdolls, and British Shorthairs belong to these calmer breeds.
+This doesn’t mean they don’t need activity and exercise, so always try to engage your kitty and get them to exercise to keep them healthy.
 For those who own more active breeds, play and exploring will become part of your cat’s routine.
-When you notice these cats aren’t playing, you should take notice.
+When you notice these cats are not playing, you should take notice.

 5. Your Cat Is Bored

-Just like us, cats can get bored.
-Honestly, they may get bored easier than us humans.
+Just like us, cats need variety and innovation.
 Your kitty may have a favorite toy today that they could care less about tomorrow.
 If you want to keep your cat happy and playing, always have several options around the house for them.
 Multiple toys or outlets for their energy are a great way to keep your cat happy and free from the burden of boredom.

 The best toys will give your cat hours and hours of exercise and entertainment.
 Our Hepper Catnip Stick Toys are packed with 100% organic catnip and shaped like prey to give your cat both mental and physical stimulation.
 Plus, they're as nice to look at as they are sturdy and fun!